Extending His Grace (2 Corinthians 5:11-6:2)

 Our mission statement as a church is this: to invite people into community to share in the beauty of relationship with Jesus.
 That’s just another way of saying: we want people to be reconciled with Jesus.
 We want to do this relationally, by sharing our lives with them.
 That’s the whole reason we exist as a church.

 We do plenty of other things as well.
-But the reason we exist is because we have received grace, and we want others to receive grace as well.
+But the reason we exist is that we have received grace, and we want others to receive grace as well.
 We exist to extend his grace to those who have never heard it before.

 Three Changes